choughtalinguw/supreme-computing-machine/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-Make a Google sheets, list the tasks, who will do it, and use color indication to declare progress.
+Make a Google Sheets, list the tasks, who will do it, and use color indication to declare progress.
 Use the sheet to check-in on a routine basis.

 ## How will we will track progress (and follow-up) on completion of tasks
-Via our Google sheet, we plan to use color indication to show our group members what we are currently working (yellow) on and what we have completed (green).
+Via our Google Sheet, we plan to use color indication to show our group members what we are currently working (yellow) on and what we have completed (green).

 ## How will will communicate difficulties with a task assigned to us
+We will talk through our text group chat and make comments about any difficulties we are facing in our Google Sheet.
+In addition, we will be communicating through the comments in our code.

 ## How we will back up each other to ensure that deadlines are not missed